mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 The Read operation is the inverse of save (create).
 The core readers were designed to simplify the process of reading the core data types of MsPASS:  TimeSeries and Seismogram.
 There are also convenience functions for reading ensembles.
-As with the save operators we discuss here the key methods, but refer the reader to the sphinx documentation for full usage.
+As with the save operators we focus on key methods and refer the reader to the sphinx documentation for full usage.

-1.  :py:meth:`read_data <mspasspy.db.database.Database.read_data>` is the core method for reading atomic data.
+1.  :py:meth:`read_data <mspasspy.db.database.Database.read_data>`
+    is the core method for reading atomic data.
 The method has one required argument.
 That argument is an ObjectID for the document used to define the read operation OR a MongoDB document (python dict) that contains the ObjectID.
 The ObjectID is guaranteed to provide a